foresterre/cargo-msrv/book/src/commands/find.md

 **`--log-target` log_target**

-Specify where cargo-msrv should output its debug logs.
+Specify where cargo-msrv should output its internal debug logs.
 Possible values are `file` (default) and `stdout`.
 The log output of `stdout` may interfere with user output.
-We would suggest to use `--output-format void` in tandem with `--log-target stdout`.
+We would suggest to use `--no-user-output` in tandem with `--log-target stdout`.
 When `--no-log` is present, this option will be ignored.

 **`--max` version**